 One of the world’s most instantly recognizable cultural icons, Napoleon Bonaparte is usually depicted with one hand in his waistcoat—and short and aggressive.
 His supposedly small stature and fiery temper has inspired the term the Napoleon Complex, a popular belief that short men tend to compensate for their lack of height through domineering behavior and aggression.

 But was Napoleon really short?

 In fact, he was probably of average height.
 According to pre–metric system French measures, he was a diminutive 5′2.”
 But the French inch (pouce) of the time was 2.7 cm, while the Imperial inch was shorter, at 2.54 cm.
 Three French sources—his valet Constant, General Gourgaud, and his personal physician Francesco Antommarchi—said that Napoleon's height was just over ‘5 pieds 2 pouces’ (5’2”).
-Applying the French measurements of the time, that equals around 1.69 meters, or just over 5’5”.
-So at 5’5” he was just an inch or so below the period’s average adult male height.
+Applying the French measurements of the time, that equals around 1.67 meters, or just under 5’6”, which is a little above average for a French man in the early 1800s.

 British Cartoonist James Gillray's Famous Depictions

 So if Napoleon was of average height, where does the legend of his small stature come from?
 It was, in fact, largely the work of one man: the British cartoonist James Gillray (1756-1815).
 Gillray’s caricatural depictions of the French general were so popular and influential that at the end of his life Napoleon said that Gillray “did more than all the armies of Europe to bring me down.”